ThaisCooke/DannysDiner/README.md

   QUESTION 4:
-  What is the most purchased item on the menu and how many times was it purchased by all customers
+  What is the most purchased item on the menu and how many times was it purchased by all customers?

       Answer: ramen	8
               curry	4